-The first major division identified by the algorithm splits the dendrogram into two large branches, or "clusters": what we will refer to as Cluster 1 (C1.1 + C1.2) vs. Cluster 2 (C2.1 + C2.2).
+The first major division identified by the algorithm splits the dendrogram into two large branches, or "clusters": Cluster 1 (C1.1 + C1.2) vs. Cluster 2 (C2.1 + C2.2).

 Although there are some minor exceptions, the division between C1 and C2 seems to map quite well onto what were traditionally given broad-brush labels: "Western" versus "Eastern" religions.
-However, our results can more accurately categorize these groups as those that originated geographically in the Mediterranean basin and West Asia (C1) and South, Southeast, and East Asia (C2).
-Despite the fact that the model does not factor geographical information into its clustering algorithm we can clearly see patterns of colonial and missionary activity.
+However, our results can more accurately categorize these groups as those that geographically originated in the Mediterranean basin and West Asia (C1) and South, Southeast, and East Asia (C2).
+Despite the fact that the model does not factor geographical information into its clustering algorithm, we can clearly see patterns of colonial and missionary activity.
 C1 (especially entries in C1.1) trace their origins back to the Mediterranean basin yet can be found around the globe.
 C1 contains clear examples of Christian missionary impact, such as Nigerian Pentecostalism, Hmong Christianity, and Indonesian Catholicism.
-Other groups in C1, such as the Chishti Sufis (origins in Afghanistan), the Darul Uloom Deoband (origins in India), Uyghur Islam (Central/East Asia), and Nahdlatul Ulama (Indonesia), all "originate" as South/East/Southeast Asian groups, but the prominence of Meccan-centered discourse among them might help to explain why they are showing up as linked to the Mediterranean/West Asian cluster in our analysis.
+Other groups in C1, such as the Chishti Sufis (origins in Afghanistan), the Darul Uloom Deoband (origins in India), Uyghur Islam (Central/East Asia), and Nahdlatul Ulama (Indonesia), all "originate" as South/East/Southeast Asian groups, but the prominence of Meccan-centered discourse among them might help to explain why they show up in our analysis as linked to the Mediterranean/West Asian cluster.